This article may contain compensated links. Please read disclaimer for more info.

 The choice of the Sacré-Coeur location is doubly symbolic.
 Located on the top of the Butte of Montmartre, one of the highest points of Paris, the temple would thus be visible to all.

-4. The Construction of the Sacré Coeur was not Simple!
+4. The Construction of the Sacré Coeur in Montmartre was not Simple!

 To decide on the choice of architect, a competition was organized under the chairmanship of Charles Garnier, the architect of the Opéra Garnier.
 He chose Paul Abadie, who proposed a building inspired by the great Mosque of Istanbul, Hagia Sophia.

 Construction began in 1875.
-Soon, the workers realized the fragility of the soil formed by the quarries.
+Soon, the workers realized the fragility of the soil of Montmartre, formed by the quarries.
 Abadie had to consolidate these soils before considering the construction of the Basilica.

 5. Seven Architects were Necessary to Finish the Project

-The first stone of the Sacré-Coeur in Montmartre was laid on 16 June 1875, but the work ended in 1924!
+The first stone of the Sacré-Coeur was laid on 16 June 1875, but the work only ended in 1924!
 Paul Abadie died in 1884 and was replaced by Honoré Daumet, who died in 1886.
 Death after death, architects followed one another … until 1923.

-No less than seven architects took part in the construction of the Sacré-Coeur, including Charles Garnier, who participated in the project as a consultant architect.
+No less than seven architects participated in the construction of the Sacré-Coeur Basilica, including Charles Garnier, who participated in the project as a consultant architect.

 6. The Secret of Sacré-Coeur’s Eternal Youth